 See "If you have a flat tire" in Part 4 for tire change procedure.

-When rotating tires, check for even wear and damage.
-Abnormal wear is usually caused by incorrect tire pressure, improper wheel alignment, out-of-balance wheels, or severe braking.
+When rotating tires, check for uneven wear and damage.
+Abnormal wear is usually caused by incorrect tire pressure, improper wheel alignment, outof-balance wheels, or severe braking.